kyma-project/test-infra/docs/prow/kyma-release-process.md

 - Run integration tests after merging to the release branch.
 This is a very simple solution, but it can happen that on a release branch we have changes that do not pass integration tests.

 4. Publish artifacts and create the release.
-Use one of the options how to configure them:
+Use one of the options to configure them:
 - Run jobs after integrations jobs:
 ```
     name: prow/kyma/integration